zvchain/ZIPs/README.md

 # ZVChain Improvement Proposals (ZIPs)

-ZVChain Improvement Proposals (ZIPs) describe standards for the ZVC hai n platform, including core protocol specifications, client APIs, and contract standards.
+ZVChain Improvement Proposals (ZIPs) describe standards for the ZVChain platform, including core protocol specifications, client APIs, and contract standards.

 # Contributing
  1. Fork the repository by clicking "Fork" in the top right.